b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### RAMANUJAN, S. ###

+* Ramanujan, S.R.
+(2022).
+'Venkatachala Nilayam: Tracing the Evolution of Tirumala Temple'.
+Vanagaram, Chennai, Tamil Nadu, India: Notion Press.
+ISBN 9781685383466.
+Source: https://books.google.com/books/about/Venkatachala_Nilayam.html?id=sptcEAAAQBAJ (accessed: Thursday, September 26, 2024)

+**Purport:**<br>
+Though it doesn't state so, this appears to be the same as Ramanujan (2014), as it has identical chapter headings.

+### RAMDAS, R. ###

+* Ramdas, Ravindranath Vaman (1986).
+'Glimpses of Aparaka-Tika of Aparaditya the King of the Shilahara Dynasty of North Konkan (1127–1148 A.D.) which was Presented to the Court of Jayasimha the King of Kashmir' (pp. 122–127) in the *Proceedings of the Indian History Congress*, Vol. 47, Issue 1, 1986, pp. i - xxxvi, 1–743.
+Aligarh, Uttar Pradesh, India: Indian History Congress (Department of History, Aligarh Muslim University).
+Source: https://archive.org/details/ramdas-ravindranath-vaman-1986.-glimpses-of-aparaka-tika-of-aparaditya-the-king- (accessed: Sunday, August 25, 2024)

+**Purport:**<br>
+This references the presence or notability of the Pancharatra tradition in two localities of the given time-period.

+### RAMELAN, W.; *et al.* ###

+* Ramelan, Wiwin D.S. (ed.) & Indrasari, Dwi A. (trans.), *et al.* (2013).
+'Candi Indonesia: Seri Jawa'.
+(Note: In Indonesian and English).
+Jakarta, Indonesia: Direktorat Pelestarian Cagar Budaya dan Permuseuman (Direktorat Jenderal Kebudayaan).
+ISBN 9786021766934.
+Source: xxx

+**Purport:**<br>
+I was hoping for a dedicated work on the Candi of Indonesia in English.
+I also hoped that it would be well illustrated.
+This volume adeptly realises that which I hoped for, even more than hoped in truth.
+The value of a bilingual edition is inestimable.
+This particular electronic version, is flawlessly produced, in the sense of the fidelity of the colour images.
+It truly is a blessing.
+I tender a sincere appreciation and thank you, to all concerned.

 ### RAMESAN, N. ###

 * Ramesan, Dr. N. (1999, 1981).
 'The Tirumala Temple'.
 With a Publisher's Note by Dr. I.V.
 Subba Rao dated 1999.
 With a Foreword by R. Subrahmanyam dated 1980.
 Second edition.
 (Note: First edition was published in 1981 along with a Publisher's Note by P.V.R.K.
 Prasad dated 1981.).
 Tirupati, India: Tirumala Tirupati Devasthanams.
 Soure: Source: https://archive.org/details/the-tirumala-temple-by-dr-n-ramesan-in-english (accessed: Thursday, September 26, 2024).
 Source: https://archive.org/details/in.ernet.dli.2015.162281 (accessed: Thursday, September 26, 2024)

+**Purport:**<br>
+...

+### RAMESH, M. ###

+* Ramesh, M.S.
+(2000, 1992).
+'108 Vaishnava Divya Desams: Vol. 1 - Divya Desams in Tondai Nadu (A descriptive study of 23 well known Vaishnavite shrines of Tondai Nadu)'.
+Reprint of first edition.
+T.T.D.
+Religious Publications Series №412.
+(Note: The first edition was published in 1992.).
+Tirupati, Tamil Nadu, India: Tirumala Tirupati Devasthanams.
+Source: https://archive.org/details/108-vaishnavite-divya-desams-vol-1-by-dr-m-s-ramesh-in-english (accessed: Saturday, August 03, 2024)

 **Purport:**<br>
 ...